eugenioLopezRamos/slika-photography/README.md

 ** IN PROGRESS **

-- Add checks for error messages display on tests

 - Use css height instead of the animation thingy on contact tab mobile
 - Make scrollbar fadeout + disappear, then reappear when moved or its area clicked

-- remove ability of non admins to see the delete psot button for other users' posts
-- Chrome 54 beta has a weird bug with image height: auto when setting a width(should be proportional but is now setting height to the minimum) - Need to check if it happens on win Chrome 53 (doesnt on linux Chrome 53 nor firefox latest stable) -> probably happens in IE/edge too, better set explicit minheight
 - Polish the formatting on the non admin user pages
 - stop hiding non active-Tab -> its not necessary anymore and can help with perceived load times
 - Add 100% minheight to content-Tab CSS and explicit 100% height to slide images